walfonso-uv/NLPCA-SOM/README.md

 # NLPCA-SOM
-Clustering using Self-Organizing Maps through Non-Linear Principal Components Analysis - Rainfalls in Southwestern Colombia
+Clustering using Self-Organizing Maps through Non-Linear Principal Components Analysis - Rainfalls in Southwestern Colombia.
+This **github** is part of the article titled: **"Regionalization of monthly rainfall in southwestern Colombia using neural networks."** If you use these codes please refer this as:
+- Canchala, Teresita; Carvajal-Escobar, Yesid; Alfonso-Morales, Wilfredo; Loaiza, Wilmar; Caicedo, Eduardo; Regionalization of monthly rainfall in southwestern Colombia using neural networks."
+MethodsX.
+2020.

 ## Abstract